-We're moving to a new hybrid way of working as we all start to reconnect on campus.
+We've moved to a new hybrid way of working as we've begun our process of reconnecting on campus.
 Our vision is to develop our workplaces to fit more closely with how we want to work in the future: with more agility, supported by digital tools, and achieving those benefits that so many of you told us about in our recent survey.

 Our ways of working won't change overnight, and we'll continue to evolve as we go.
-As many of us look forward to spending more time on campus from 27 September, teams and departments are working hard planning their returns and maximising the space available to them.
+As many of us look forward to spending more time on campus in the future, teams and departments are working hard planning and maximising the space available to them.

 Where are we with planning?